Football

 UE Cornellà: the curiosities of the football club that Leo Messi has bought

 Cornellá de Llobregat“The news of the century!
 Leo Messi, new owner of UE Cornellà”.
 In this way, the club from Baix Llobregat announced this Thursday that the Argentine star was becoming the new owner of the entity.
-The information, published this Thursday, spread like wildfire through its stadium, next to Espanyol's ground.
-At that time, dozens of boys and girls from grassroots football were starting to arrive at the club's facilities to train; in the changing rooms and on the pitch, nothing else was being talked about.
+The information, published this Thursday, spread like wildfire through its stadium, next to Espanyol's field.
+At that time, dozens of boys and girls from grassroots football began to arrive at the club's facilities to train; in the changing rooms and on the pitch, nothing else was being talked about.

-The third nursery of Catalonia
+Catalonia's third nursery

 Cargando